In this Article

 - The presence of various substances in pineapple that contain antiemetic and diuretic properties are quite useful for new mothers.

-- Regular consumption of pineapples is also known to bring about a substantial reduction in the pain experienced in joints and various muscles of the body.
+- Regular consumption of pineapples is also known to bring about a substantial reduction in inflammation and pain experienced in joints and various muscles of the body.

-- If a mother has an infection of any sort and is not healing, the recovery period can be accelerated by eating pineapples.
+- If a mother has an infection of any sort and is not healing, the recovery period can be accelerated by eating pineapples as it contains disease-fighting antioxidants.

 - The content of fibre and numerous elements help in stimulating the digestive process and treating various disorders of the stomach, as well as constipation, consequently reducing haemorrhoids.